 How Is It Different Than DevOps?

 As mentioned earlier, DevSecOps adds more security methods to the approach of traditional DevOps practices.
 This ensures a list of benefits for the DevSecOps approach when it’s compared to DevOps.

 I’ve only touch on the surface of this topic and I know there is a lot more to it.
 Has your organization implemented DevSecOps?
 Have you seen a change in your workflow?
 Any lessons learned you would like to share with the community?
-Please share your thoughts in the comments below and thanks for reading!
+Let me know on Twitter and thanks for reading!